-NURS 81 Fundamental Nursing (Non-Acute/Sub-Acute Care) 4 Units
+NURS 81 Fundamental Nursing 4 Units (Non-Acute/Sub-Acute Care)

 Prerequisite: Admission into the De Anza College Nursing Program.
+Co-requisite: NURS 81 students must also enroll in NURS 81L.

 Introduction to the foundation for entry into the field of nursing.
 Orem's model of self-care is used as the basis to study the health-illness continuum, the legal and ethical issues, safety principles, and the process of coping related to nursing practice.
-Goal-directed therapeutic communication techniques, principles of medical and surgical asepsis, and safe administration of medications by non-parenteral routes will be introduced.
+Goal-directed therapeutic communication techniques, principles of medical and surgical asepsis, and safe administration of medications by nonparenteral routes will be introduced.
 The nursing process is also a basis for all client interactions.
 Beginning teaching/learning principles will be explored to assist the client toward self-care.

-NURS 81L Fundamental Nursing (Non-Acute/Sub- 5 Units Acute Care Clinical) 5
+NURS 81L Fundamental Nursing 5 Units (Non-Acute/Sub-Acute Care Clinical)

 Prerequisite: Admission into the De Anza College Nursing Program.
 Co-requisite: NURS 81L students must also enroll in NURS 81.